This implementation covers only the basic usage. You may add more features as your application requires.

 Since MemcacheClientModule uses Rendezvous Hashing Strategy to achieve agreement for requests between

-In eventloop we ask to put a message in the current i of the bytes[i] array,
+In the eventloop we ask to put a message in the current i of the bytes[i] array,

 and get it back from the corresponding cell.

-So client will perform these operations asynchronously for three shards, that’s why as the result we will receive a disordered output block as a result.
+So the client will perform these operations asynchronously for three shards, therefore we will receive a disordered output block as a result.

 Running the application